juliancwirko/react-s-alert/README.md

 (...)
 ```

-We have just told our sAlert component that we will use some custom content component instead the core one which is called `SAlertContentTmpl`.
-You should copy the content of the `SAlertContentTmpl` in your custom one and add your own modifications to it.
+We have just told our sAlert component that we will use a custom content component instead the core one which is called `SAlertContentTmpl`.
+(You should copy the content of the `SAlertContentTmpl` in your custom one and add your own modifications to it).

 For example our `MyCustomContentTemplate` component could look like: